In 2025, Boris Nectoux and me are offering a PhD fellowship on the reflected McKean-Vlasov diffusions. Feel free to contact us if you are interested.

 \]

 In the latter example, the diffusion is homogeneous since the potential \(V\) does not depend on the time.
-Personaly, I am interested in diffusions which are not time-homogeneous, that is to say of the form:
+In my work, I am interested in diffusions which are not homogeneous (and possibly associated to a nonlocal partial differential equation), namely of the form:

 \[